brienze1/crypto-robot-validator/README.md

 I graduated from UNESP studying Automation and Control Engineering in 2022, and I also took multiple courses on Udemy and Alura.

 My main stack is Java, but I'm also pretty good working with Kotlin and Typescript (both server side).
 I have quite a good knowledge of AWS Cloud, and I'm also very conformable working with Docker.

+Also, I have experience working with relational (PostgreSQL, Microsoft SQL Server, MySQL, ...) and non-relational ( DynamoDB, Redis, Cassandra, ...) databases.

 During my career, while working with QA's, I've also gained a lot of valuable experience with testing applications in general from unit/integrated testing using TDD and BDD, to performance testing apps with JMeter for example.

 If you want to talk to me, please fell free to reach me anytime at [LinkedIn](https://www.linkedin.com/in/luisbrienze/) or [e-mail](mailto:lfbrienze@gmail.com?subject=[GitHUB]%20Crypto%20robot%20validator).